Skip to content

 .listen(3000)

-The following is an example of usage of the error property on various types:
+The following is an example of using the error property on various types:

 TypeBoxError